-Comparing the overall observed and expected mean COIs indicates presence of selection, as there is a considerable departure between the observed and expected COI.
-The higher observed COI indicates preference for mating of genetically more similar dogs, through selection for particular traits which are more common among these dogs, or through breeding within some subpopulations (e.g. kennel preferences, geographic separation, within working/show lines).
+Departure between the observed and expected mean COIs indicates presence of selection.
+Prior to 2013, the observed COI was higher than the expected COI, indicating a preference for mating of genetically more similar dogs, through selection for particular traits which are more common among these dogs, or through breeding within some subpopulations (e.g. kennel preferences, geographic separation, within working/show lines).

 A reduction in the rates of inbreeding can be attained primarily in two ways - through the use of imported dogs which introduce new genetic diversity, or through change of breeding practices, particularly breeding animals which are less related to each other.
-In Miniature Smooth Haired Dachshunds, it appears that the reduction in the rates of inbreeding observed since 2001 is mostly attributable to the change in breeding practices, as the difference between observed inbreeding with and without dogs with COI=0% (i.e. without imported dogs and their close descendants) is small.
+In Standard Smooth Haired Dachshunds, it appears that the reduction in the rates of inbreeding observed since 1994 is mostly attributable to the change in breeding practices, as the difference between observed inbreeding with and without dogs with COI=0% (i.e. without imported dogs and their close descendants) is small.
 If the reduction in the rate of inbreeding was caused by the extensive use of imported dogs, we would expect the observed inbreeding without dogs with COI=0% to be considerably higher than the overall observed inbreeding.

-Although the breed is numerically strong, and therefore could be thought to have plentiful genetic diversity, it should be noted that both popular sires and geographic bottlenecks can also decrease the genetic diversity in a breed, without a detectable effect in the overall analysis of the complete pedigree.
+It should be further noted that both popular sires and geographic bottlenecks can decrease the genetic diversity in a breed, without necessarily having a detectable effect on the mean COI across the complete pedigree.